xlladdins/xll/docs/Excel4MacrosH-P.md

 | 8         | % of Total        |
 | 9         | Index             |

-Base\_Field    is the field on which you want to base the calculation.
+Base\_Field&nbsp;&nbsp;&nbsp;&nbsp;is the field on which you want to base the calculation.

-Base\_Item    is the item within base\_field on which you want to base the calculation.
+Base\_Item&nbsp;&nbsp;&nbsp;&nbsp;is the item within base\_field on
+which you want to base the calculation.

-Format\_text    is the type of number format you want to apply to the PivotTable data.
+Format\_text&nbsp;&nbsp;&nbsp;&nbsp;is the type of number format you want to apply to the PivotTable data.
 Corresponds to the number button in the PivotTable Field dialog box, which appears when you click the PivotTable Field command on the Data menu when the selection is in a data field.

 **Remarks**